 (1) Biboohra, Irvinebank, Julatten, Koah, Mutchilba, Mt Molloy, Myola and Speewah are rural villages, that have limited centre activities and other non-residential activities.
 Some rural villages include small clusters of activity in which limited, small-scale development may occur.
-Any growth within rural villages is limited and is proportionate to their current scale.
+Any growth within rural villages is limited and is proportionate to their current scale and zoning intent.
+Further expansion of these villages is to only occur on land designated as urban footprint or rural living area under the Regional Plan.